Timescout/UltimateTicTacToeAI/README.md

 3. the evaluation of the state
 4. the best move
 5. the spaces that have already been played in (where the X's and O's are)
+6. Which boards have been won and by whome.

 Who is to play requires only 1 bit, and will be encoded as
 | Value |   State   |